catgoose/do-the-needful.nvim/README.md

 ### Tmux windows

-Tasks run in a new tmux window with the following options available:
+Tasks run in a new tmux window with the following default options:

 ```lua
 window = {